uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Next to **Response Start Date** and **Response Start Time**, enter the date and time when you want students to be able to begin submitting responses.
 Note that all times are in Universal Coordinated Time (UTC).
 #.
 Next to **Response Due Date** and **Response Due Time**, enter the date and time by which all student responses must be submitted.
 Note that all times are in Universal Coordinated Time (UTC).

+.. note:: Unlike other problem types, ORA assignments are not governed by the subsection due date.
+Due dates for each ORA assignment are set in the assignment's settings.

-.. note:: We recommend that you set the response due date and time at least two days before the peer assessment due date and time.
+.. note:: EdX recommends that you set the response due date at least one week before the peer assessment due date and time, to allow enough time for peer assessments to be performed after learners have submitted their own responses.
 If the response due time and peer assessment due time are close together, and a student submits a response just before responses are due, other students may not have time to perform peer assessments before peer assessments are due.
+For details, see :ref:`Best Practices for ORA`.

 .. _PA Select Assignment Steps: